Kuranishi type Moduli Spaces for proper CR submersions fibering over the circle: The Kuranishi type moduli space of a proper CR submersion.

-\remark{Remark} If $K_U$ is not reduced, then we perform exactly the same construction.
-Because of \lastnum[-34], the extra vector space factor is always reduced and there is no change in the dimension counting. \endremark \proclaim{Corollary 3} The map {\rm \lastnum[-1]} is, after shrinking of $U_\phi$, a.c. diffeomorphic to a trivial bundle with base $K_{c_0}$ and fibre an open neighborhood of the identity in $\Gamma_L$ (respectively in $\Gamma_{L'}$ in the special case). \endproclaim
+\begin{remark} If $K_U$ is not reduced, then we perform exactly the same construction.
+Because of \eqref{tildeLi}, the extra vector space factor is always reduced and there is no change in the dimension counting. \end{remark}